blockbridge/blockbridge-kubernetes/README.md

 ### Create an authorization (access token) for the Blockbridge volume driver

-Create an access token in the new kubernetes account for use as authentication for the volume driver.
+Create an access token in the new **kubernetes** account for use as authentication for the volume driver.

-Authenticate using the new kubernetes user and password.
+Authenticate using the new **kubernetes** account username and password.

 ```
 $ docker run --rm -it -e BLOCKBRIDGE_API_HOST=blockbridge.mycompany.example docker.io/blockbridge/cli:latest-alpine bb authorization create